Online Since 1999 Site Secure

 We found range to be excellent in our testing, although the further away you get from the router the more speeds will fall off.
 However, the good thing about the Three 5G Broadband router is you can easily move it to a different room as and when required.

 The Three 5G Hub can also connect up to 64 devices to the internet at once, so you should be able to get even the techiest of homes fully online.
-That’s in line with the best rival devices, and better than the 30 offered by the previous generation model.
+That’s in line with the best rival devices, and previous versions of Three 5G Broadband Hub.

-You can also manage the router using a web panel, accessed via 192.168.1.1 in your browser.
-This gives you control of Wi-Fi settings, lets you view connected devices, and configure the likes of DNS, a firewall, parental controls, NAT (port forwarding), and much more.
+You can manage the router using a web panel, accessed via 192.168.0.1 in your browser.
+This gives you control of Wi-Fi settings and passwords, lets you view connected devices, and configure the likes of DNS, a firewall, parental controls, NAT (port forwarding), and much more.

 Speed Tests and Gaming

-The latest version of the Three 5G Broadband router is a rebranded Zyxel NR5103E.
+The latest version of the Three 5G Broadband router is a rebranded ZTE MC888.
 That’s worth noting as there have been previous generations of the device too.
-The previous model for example was a ZTE MC801A 5G Hub.
+The previous model for example was a Zyxel NR5103E.

 Download Speeds